Agricultural Literacy Curriculum Matrix

 Modern Egg Production Practices

 Eggs are laid by all types of birds, but chicken eggs are the most consumed egg.
 Chickens are cost-efficient to raise and can produce approximately one egg per day during their peak production.
 Eggs shells can be white, brown (light or dark), and even a light shade of green or blue.
 The shell color is determined by the breed of the chicken laying the egg.
+White hens have white earlobes and lay white-shelled eggs.
+Hens with red feathers and red earlobes lay brown-shelled eggs.
 White-shelled eggs are most common in the United States because White Leghorns are the most common breed of chicken to raise for egg laying due to their egg producing capacity and their smaller size when compared to other breeds of chickens.
 It is common for brown-shelled eggs to cost more than white eggs.
-It costs farmers more to produce brown-shelled eggs due to the size difference in the birds.
-Larger birds require more feed, but don't produce more eggs.
+It costs farmers more to produce brown-shelled eggs due to the size difference in the hens.
+Larger hens require more feed, but don't produce more eggs.

 History of Egg Farming5